 It is odd.
 Most of us enjoy watching films and reading books about heroes who refuse to go along with the crowd, which suggests there is something admirable about people who make a bold stand.
 But in real life, watching someone raise their head above the parapet often makes the rest of us feel queasy.
 Most – the 60% majority – prefer the easy life.
 It was interesting to discover, when doing the research for this book, how often people see empaths in problematical terms.

 Empaths use their ability to emphasize and to boost theirs and others’ well-being and safety.
+All these good qualities make empaths easy target for sociopaths.
 Problems arise for empaths, however, when there are apaths in the vicinity.
 Empaths can be brought down, distressed and forced into the position of the lone fighter by the inaction of more apathetic types around them.